 Philip Stockton died in February of 1940, and by 1941 Margaret Stockton had moved to an apartment at 282 Beacon.

-By 1941, 342 Beacon was the home of Emerich von Pflügl and his wife, Harriet (Wright) Mercati von Pflügl.
-Emerich von Pflügl had been an Austrian diplomat and served as a delegate to the League of Nations.
+By 1941, 342 Beacon was the home of Emerich von Pflügl and his wife, Harriette (Wright) Mercati von Pflügl.
+Emerich von Pflügl had been an Austrian diplomat and served as head of the Austrian delegation to the League of Nations.
 He resigned when Germany annexed Austria in March of 1938 and emigrated to the United States, retaining his home in Switzerland.
-His wife was the former wife of Count Alexander Mercati, and her mother was Princess Myra Abigail (called Daria) (Pankhurst) Wright Pratt Karageorgevich, wife of Prince Alexis Karageorgevich of Russia (Daria Pratt won the bronze medal for women’s golf in the 1900 Olympics).
+His wife was the former wife of Count Alexander Mercati, and her mother was Princess Myra Abigail (called Abbie and later Daria) (Pankhurst) Wright Pratt Karageorgevich, wife of Prince Alexis Karageorgevich of Serbia (Abbie Pratt won the bronze medal for women’s golf in the 1900 Olympics).

 They continued to live at 342 Beacon in 1943.

-By 1944, 342 Beacon was once again the home Charles and Dorothy (Davis) Rimmer.
+By 1944, 342 Beacon was once again the home Charles and Dorothy Rimmer.
 They continued to live there until about 1950.

-On August 1, 1950, 342 Beacon was purchased from Dorothy (Davis) Rimmer by Dr. Raymond George Ingalls, a physician.
+On August 1, 1950, 342 Beacon was purchased from Dorothy Rimmer by Dr. Raymond George Ingalls, a physician.
 He and his wife, Cecile (Dupont) Ingalls, made it their home.
 They previously had lived in New York City.
 That same month, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into a single-family dwelling and doctor’s office.

 On October 26, 1951, 342 Beacon was purchased from the Anteblians by Sidney Llewellyn Sholley and his wife, Hazel Eda (Hoag) Sholley.
 Sidney Sholley was founder of the Keystone mutual funds.
 They continued to live at 342 Beacon in 1953.

 On May 8, 1953, 342 Beacon was purchased from the Sholleys by James John Healy, a Harvard Business School professor and nationally-renowned labor arbitrator.
 He previously had lived in an apartment at 18 Exeter.
 He operated 342 Beacon as a multiple dwelling, either a lodging house or apartments.
 No change in the legal occupancy was obtained.
 He continued to live at 342 Beacon in the 1980s.